 This mirror is an easy “add to cart” decision.
 Not only do the arched shape and wood frame complement just about any style, but it’s at a good price point, too.
 (At least when it comes to mirrors.)
 If you’re the constantly rearranging type, this mirror weighs just 15 pounds, so you can move it from a hallway one week to your bedroom the next.
 But keep in mind that if you have pets, children, or clumsy elbows, you’ll want to secure this to the wall or keep it in a low-traffic area.

-The Inset Profile: CB2 Acacia Wood Floor Mirror
+Best Inset: CB2 Acacia Wood Floor Mirror